toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 Move the notification bar to the bottom as an overlay.
 This prevents the transactions from "jumping around."

+## Bulk Edit Memo

+Adds option to edit memo on transactions to the edit menu.

 ## Bulk Manage Payees

 Adds an option to the transaction edit drop-down menu to manage payees for the current selection.